katzer/cordova-plugin-local-notifications/README.md

 ## Quirks

 ### Local Notification limit on iOS
-Each application on a device is limited to 64 scheduled local notifications.
+Each application on a device is limited to 64 scheduled local notifications.<br>
 The system discards scheduled notifications in excess of this limit, keeping only the 64 notifications that will fire the soonest.
 Recurring notifications are treated as a single notification.

 ### Events aren't fired on iOS
 After deploying/replacing the app on the device via Xcode no callback for previously scheduled local notifications aren't fired.